Eczbek/xieite/docs/namespaces/algorithms/any.md

 &nbsp;

 ## Description
 Checks whether at least one passed argument is true.
-Expects all arguments to be converible to a boolean value.
+Expects at least one argument to be converible to a boolean value.

 &nbsp;